Here come ADP private payrolls ...

-The ADP Research Institute will release its latest data on US private payrolls at 8:30 a.m.
+ADP Research Institute will release its data on US private-payroll growth at 8:15 a.m.
 ET.

-Economists forecast that the report will show that payrolls increased by 195,000 in April, according to Bloomberg.
-In March, ADP reported a 200,000 increase.
+Economists estimate that payrolls grew by 190,000 in November, up from 182,000 in the prior period, according to Bloomberg.

-In all, the report is expected to tell us what we already know: that the labour market is still adding jobs at a healthy pace.

 Business Insider Emails & Alerts